Picanha: Its Location, Other Names, Size, and Flavor Profile

 Picanha roast

-What is The Picanha Average Weight?
+What is The Picanha (Coulotte Roast) Average Weight?

 On average, a whole picanha weighs between 2 and 3 pounds (907 to 1360 grams).
-From such a cut, you can expect to get around 5 to 8 steaks, each varying in size and with thicknesses ranging from 1 to 1.5 inches (2.5 to 3.8 cm).
+This cut yields roughly 5 to 8 steaks, each about 1 to 1.5 inches (2.5–3.8 cm) thick.

 Five 1.5-inch thick Coulotte steaks